tosin2013/dddhexagonalworkshop/03-Anticorruption-Layer/01-The-External-System.md

 ### Structural Differences

 - External system groups dietary and size info in `CustomerDetails`
-- Our domain likely has these as separate value objects
 - External system includes `employer` which may not be stored in our domain

-### Data Representation

-- External enums may have different values than our domain enums
-- External system may have more or fewer options
-- Default values might be different

-## Why Anti-Corruption Layer is Needed
+## Why Anticorruption Layer Matters

-Without an ACL:
+Without an anticorruption layer:

 - Our domain would be **contaminated** by external terminology
-- Domain model would **depend** on external system changes
+- Our domain model would **depend** on external system changes
 - Business logic would be **mixed** with integration concerns
 - Testing would be **complicated** by external dependencies

-With an ACL:
+By implementing an anticorruption layer:

-- Domain model stays **pure** and focused on business concepts
+- Our domain model stays **pure** using only our own ubiquitous language
 - External changes are **isolated** to the integration layer
 - **Clean separation** between integration and domain concerns
 - **Independent evolution** of domain and external systems